jukha/react-concepts/README.md

 1. The state in the context need to change all the time
 2. The context has many consumers
 3. The app is slow and laggy.

+It is better to create one context per state.